Magazetty

 How to export your MySQL database

-Before you can import your MySQL database into SQL, you first need to export it from MySQL.
+Before you can import your MySQL database to SQL, you first need to export it from MySQL.
 To do this, you will need to use the mysqldump command.
 This command will create a file that contains all of the SQL commands necessary to recreate your database.

 To export your database, enter the following command at the command prompt: